jacobweinstock/DesignPhilosophy/README.md

 ## Errors

 1. Error Handling [15]
-    - `main` should normally be the only one calling fatal errors or `os.Exit`
+    - Func `main` should normally be the only one calling fatal errors or `os.Exit`

 ## Source files